VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 system; does it contain core domain functionality; what is its expected lifetime?

-## Bounded Contexts and Multiple Development Teams
+## Bounded contexts and multiple development teams

 Clearly separating out the different bounded contexts, working with separate domain models and ubiquitous languages also makes it possible to parallelize the development work by using separate teams for each